 I'm trained in many different types of therapy, including humanistic, psychodynamic, cognitive-behavioral, family systems, narrative, and solution-focused.
 I incorporate mindfulness practices, feminist theory, somatic experiencing, Non-Violent Communication, and Gestalt, imaginal, and Hakomi techniques into my work as fits the client and topic.

 I am trained in EMDR and am working towards certification.

 I earned a Master's of Science in Counseling Psychology from Dominican University of California in 2012.
 Prior to that, I worked as a teacher and in crisis response for survivors of sexual assault.

-For two years I worked at Novato Youth Center as a therapist in their family therapy clinic, teen clinic, and as a school-based therapist in several middle schools.
+For two years I worked at Novato Youth Center (now North Marin Community Services) as a therapist in their family therapy clinic, teen clinic, and as a school-based therapist in several middle schools.
 For a year and a half I was a staff therapist at The Spahr Center, serving Marin's LGBTQ and HIV+ populations.